 Metro Arts graduates attend some of the finest schools in the country, including Emerson, Fordham, The Honors College at Arizona State University and Grand Canyon University.
 Our visual arts students have gone on to attend Cooper Union, The School of the Art Institute of Chicago, NYU, Parsons Paris and Pitzer.

 High school is a critical time of learning and developing as a student.
-If your plans include attending any sort of college after graduation, you will need to pay extra attention to certain timelines within the high school education.
+If your plans include attending any sort of college after graduation, you will need to pay extra attention to certain timelines during high school.
 Below is a comprehensive list of things you may want to focus on throughout your four years at Metro - critical dates are italicized.
-Although it is not necessary to strictly follow the suggestions, they are there as a guideline for what will make you stand out as you apply to
+Although it is not necessary to strictly follow the suggestions, they are there as a guideline for what will make you stand out as you apply.

 BEFORE 11th/12th GRADE: